nosqlbench/nosqlbench/docs/services/docs/markdown/02_getting_started/02_running.md

 `tags=phase:main` is using a new block in our activity's yaml that contains both read and write queries.

 `threads=50` is an important one.
-The default for DSBench is to run with a single thread.
+The default for nosqlbench is to run with a single thread.
 This is not adequate for workloads that will be running many operations, so threads is used as a way to increase concurrency on the client side.

-`cyclerate=5000` is used to control the operations per second that are initiated by DSBench.
+`cyclerate=5000` is used to control the operations per second that are initiated by nosqlbench.
 This command line option is the primary means to rate limit the workload and here we are running at 5000 ops/sec.

 ## Now What?

 Note in the above output, we see `Logging to logs/scenario_20190812_154431_028.log`.

-By default DSBench records the metrics from the run in this file, we will go into detail about these metrics in the next section Viewing Results.
+By default nosqlbench records the metrics from the run in this file, we will go into detail about these metrics in the next section Viewing Results.